asgardphp/asgard/Entity/README.md

 				'title' => [
 					'required'=>true
 				],
-				'content' => 'longtext',
+				'content' => 'text',
 				'posted_on' => 'date'
 			]
 		}
 	}

-Here we have defined the entity Article, with 3 properties: title, content and posted\_on. title has the default type "text" (text with less than 255 characters), content has the type "longtext", while posted\_on is a date.
+Here we have defined the entity Article, with 3 properties: title, content and posted\_on. title has the default type "string" (text with less than 255 characters), content has the type "text", while posted\_on is a date.
 There are actually 4 different ways to define a property:

 	$definition->properties = [